Unity unveils Metacast real-time 3D platform for sports broadcasts

 Unity Metacast uses volumetric technology, which encompasses the process of capturing, viewing, and interacting with the real-world, from moving people to static objects, in 3D.
 This content can then be viewed from any angle, at any moment in time, giving audiences the ability to see every bead of sweat, blow, takedown and submission, as if they were going toe-to-toe on the famous Octagon canvas themselves.

 Metacast doesn’t get into the actual work of hardware or capture systems.
 It works with partners such as Microsoft, Canon, and other volumetric capture providers who provide the raw volumetric data.
-Unity then take over from there by providing an entire pipeline – from ingestion to Unity, content development, delivery, rendering, to interactive experience consumption on various devices.
+Unity then takes over from there by providing an entire pipeline – from ingestion to Unity, content development, delivery, rendering, to interactive experience consumption on various devices.

 This allows content creators to use Unity’s tooling and workflows that are optimized for volumetric data, regardless of the capture provider or the distribution mechanism.
 Unity’s value in the volumetric pipeline is by providing tooling and workflows that enable creation and consumption of volumetric content.
 Unity focuses on making volumetric data look good, into compelling experiences, easily distribute them worldwide, and perform optimally on the 20+ platforms/devices Unity supports.